 What types of sunscreens are there?

-Chemical sunscreens penetrate the skin and provide protection against the sun's rays.
+Chemical sunscreens penetrate the skin and provide protection against sun rays.
 They absorb UV rays and convert them into heat.
-This way, there is no damage to the skin.
-Chemical sunscreens have a transparent structure and do not leave a trace.
-Unlike physical sunscreens, they do not work immediately.
+In this way, no damage occurs to the skin.Chemical sunscreens have a transparent structure and leave no residue.
+Unlike physical sunscreens, they do not take effect immediately.
 Therefore, they should be applied 20-30 minutes before sun exposure.

 How do mineral (physical) sunscreens work?